oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/running-the-deployment-and-triggering-the-build.md

 We now have a build pipeline that builds the code and uploads the resulting artifacts, and the deployment pipeline is ready to go, though admittedly we haven't run it yet.

-We could if we wanted have run the deploy pipeline we just created in a previous module, though we would have has to define a few more params (e.g. `STOREFRONT_VERSION`,`OCIR_HOST` etc.) but as this is a lab showing how the use of continuous integration and continuous deployment let's show how to connect the two and run a full CI/CD process.
+We could if we wanted have run the deploy pipeline we just created in a previous module, though we would have has to define a few more parameters (e.g. `STOREFRONT_VERSION`,`OCIR_HOST` etc.) but as this is a lab showing how the use of continuous integration and continuous deployment let's show how to connect the two and run a full CI/CD process.

 ### Objectives